smak7/ardui-sketch/README.md

     * Connect the positive to a red wire, back to 5V and the negative to a black wire that goes back to ground.
     * Repeat for second potentiometer.
 Below is a photo for you reference!

+4. Connect your arduino to power and test the potentiometers.

+Here is a quick video showing how the drawing arm works.

 <div style="text-align:center">
 <img src="https://github.com/smak7/ardui-sketch/blob/master/docs/arduino_connections.jpg" width=500 alt="Sample Arduino Connections" align="center">
 </div>

+..now back to work!